cassianogatto/cassianogatto.github.io/README.md

 <a align="center"  href="https://lh3.googleusercontent.com/9-jz2b_uLvRmLu1OiFRuCNq0n5x2hIyf3yenqgpV4mjqAGS4bYtl5bFBiYQePXRO3YEP_TnRU2eNSd0LjwbfmljE7UizstbWXZoBgkpsBzKJ_jEfvYxFp7oJZQq7OhqsvnWdtmGL8wo=w2400?source=screenshot.guru"> <img src="https://lh3.googleusercontent.com/9-jz2b_uLvRmLu1OiFRuCNq0n5x2hIyf3yenqgpV4mjqAGS4bYtl5bFBiYQePXRO3YEP_TnRU2eNSd0LjwbfmljE7UizstbWXZoBgkpsBzKJ_jEfvYxFp7oJZQq7OhqsvnWdtmGL8wo=w600-h315-p-k" align="center" /> </a>
 # Cassiano Gatto's profile
 ### Hi !!
 I am a Biologist with over two decades of experience in science and environmental assessment, including experiment design, field work, software development, data analysis, and scientific communication.
 I'm particularly interested in the fields of Ornithology, Ecology, Biogeography, and Environmental Evaluation and Management.
+I just finished my Ph.D. in which I developed a new method to biogeographic analysis of congruent species distributions (SCAN - PLoS ONE 16(5): e0245818).
+I'm currently updating the code to make the analysis in a network environment based on igraph and tidygraph.
 Born in Southern Brazil, I started my studies in the Atlantic Forest and Cerrado; later I lived in the Northeast, where I met the Caatinga and the many distinct Atlantic Forest physiognomies, such as Tabuleiro, Semi-deciduous, and Deciduous forests; in the last decade I've been living in the middle of Amazon, Manaus, which is the perfect basis to expand my field experience here.
 I'm also a big fan of music, natural sounds, and a guitar player who loves to improvise 🙃.

 <a align="right"  href="https://lh3.googleusercontent.com/Cgepa_hW4qIgH5E5FFAG0ELT5rRFS3N1k4xS5lvT4W4gRoQ3OrP0FwvuNOCRdEJJT-LL0mxKldQJUb-AoLBpBIY6X1EdnXN7IqhSUyGlg25lADIiKkRaoLOCZQ2Xv_ctvsu1YRIqBOY=w2400?source=screenshot.guru"> <img src="https://lh3.googleusercontent.com/Cgepa_hW4qIgH5E5FFAG0ELT5rRFS3N1k4xS5lvT4W4gRoQ3OrP0FwvuNOCRdEJJT-LL0mxKldQJUb-AoLBpBIY6X1EdnXN7IqhSUyGlg25lADIiKkRaoLOCZQ2Xv_ctvsu1YRIqBOY=w600-h315-p-k" align="right" width="150px" /> </a>

 ## Nowadays
-I just finished my Ph.D. in which I developed a new method to biogeographic analysis of congruent species distributions (SCAN - PLoS ONE 16(5): e0245818).
-I'm currently updating the code to make the analysis in a network environment based on igraph and tidygraph.
+I'm planning to expand my interests applying my scientific and ornithological skills to the development of environmentally-friend activities related to the development of strategies for the exploitation and management of natural resourcees by traditional populations in Brazil.

 ## Academic Formation